kobewinona/movies-explorer-frontend/README.md

 ### custom hooks

 In this project I learned more about writing my own custom hooks for encapsulating some shared logic of interacting with movies database.
-For example I wrote a custom hook for saving data into local storage with a callback function for updating previous state, which mimics the behaviour of default React `useState` hook.
+For example, I wrote a custom hook for saving data into local storage with a callback function for updating previous state, which mimics the behaviour of default React `useState` hook.

 ### requests validation